-Amy began her career working in art and museum education.
-In 1992 she encountered the now world-famous schools in Reggio Emilia, Italy and became fascinated by the ways they valued the expressive arts and fine art materials as a means to understand the cognitive development of very young children.
-That was it – in a flash she knew she had found her calling.
+Amy Baker, Program Director at Old Firehouse School in Mill Valley since 2007, started her career working in art and museum education.
+In 1992, she encountered the now world-famous schools in Reggio Emilia, Italy and became fascinated by the ways they valued the expressive arts and fine art materials as a means for understanding the cognitive development of very young children.
+That was it – in a flash she knew she had found her calling!

 In 2002, shortly after the birth of her son, Amy became part of a small group of parents who founded La Piccola Scuola Italiana, the Bay Area’s first Italian-language preschool.
 This was an immensely challenging and satisfying endeavor, rich with professional growth for Amy as teacher, director and entrepreneur!
-Nonetheless, when the Old Firehouse School began advertising for a new director for its Mill Valley site, Amy was intrigued.
-She had heard of Old Firehouse School and its reputation for blending current developmental and pedagogical theory with real-life practice.
+Amy was familiar with Old Firehouse School and its reputation for blending current developmental and pedagogical theory with real-life practice.
 An enthusiastic series of conversations with Executive Director Dorothy Stewart and the other OFS site directors led Amy to join the OFS community.

 Since 1998, Amy has also worked as an early childhood education consultant, presenting at national and local conferences and providing customized preschool and infant/toddler center trainings.
 Her strong experience with the Reggio Approach and the relationship-based pedagogy developed in Pistoia, Italy form the foundation of her philosophy of teaching and of child development.